Mythology Baby Names Fit for a Goddess or Titan

 Janus is a boy’s name of Greek origin, meaning “gateway.”
 In Roman mythology, Janus was the god of beginnings and transitions who presided over passages, doors, gates, and endings.
 He is usually depicted as having two faces looking in opposite ways, one toward the past and the other toward the future.

-Similar names: Griffin, Hades, Hector
+Similar names: Javan

 Leander